fusioncharts/dev_centre_docs/getting-started/angular/angular2/install-using-angular2.md

 }
 ```

-To add more than one dependencies to the enviroment, replace the **FusionChartsModule.forRoot(FusionCharts, Charts)** line similar to the line shown below:
+To add more than one dependencies to the enviroment, replace the **FusionChartsModule.fcRoot(FusionCharts, Charts)** line similar to the line shown below:

-* **FusionChartsModule.forRoot(FusionCharts, Charts, Widgets, Fusion)**: To import charts, widgets and themes.
+* **FusionChartsModule.fcRoot(FusionCharts, Charts, Widgets, Fusion)**: To import charts, widgets and themes.

-* **FusionChartsModule.forRoot(FusionCharts, Charts, Widgets, PowerCharts)**: To import charts, widgets and powercharts.
+* **FusionChartsModule.fcRoot(FusionCharts, Charts, Widgets, PowerCharts)**: To import charts, widgets and powercharts.

-* **FusionChartsModule.forRoot(FusionCharts, Maps, world)**: To import charts, maps and world map.
+* **FusionChartsModule.fcRoot(FusionCharts, Maps, world)**: To import charts, maps and world map.